top of page

 As part of our protocol, we also begin introducing novelty items while the puppies are in the Nursery.
 Whelping box novelty item exposures are conducted in the whelping box in a gentle and safe manner.
 Children are not allowed during the initial introduction.
 The exposures are conducted from week 3 to week 4 and nothing is done in an unpredictable manner.
 Pups are not stressed or overstimulated during the exposures.
 The goal of these activities is to build trust and have fun.
 The puppies are curious and may engage as they please, never forced or manipulated around or on the items.
 It is all on the puppies’ terms, at free will.
 We do a few items each day, only when puppies are all tolerating the exposures nicely.

-Once puppies are moved to the “Big Nursery”, we begin Environment exposure activities.
+Once puppies are moved out of their whelping box and into a puppy pen, we begin environment exposure activities.
 We closely monitor the puppies for any stress and evaluate startle recovery when exhibited.
 We only move through the exposures when puppies are ready and when doing them for the first time, no children are allowed.
 Items are introduced from beginner to advanced levels and each item is assessed and worked at an appropriate pace.
 We do not ever force our puppies to participate.
 It is always done at free will.
 Once an item is mastered, it is still available for play.
 We start with items such as plush toys and advance to tunnels and balance boards.
+Their puppy pen is separated into two sections- a play area and a sleep/crate area with potty trays placed in the middle which helps with potty training.

-The play area starts as a basic play area with few toys and eventually advances to a complete play gym and brain exercise center (as protocol advances).
+The inside play area starts as a basic play area with few toys and eventually advances to a complete play gym and brain exercise center (as protocol advances).
 It also has an exterior door with a doggy door the puppies begin using around 4-5 weeks old.
-They have free will at using the doggy door after several days of supervised outside play.
+They have free will at using the doggy door after several days of supervised outside play in the outdoor puppy play area.
 The puppies are also allowed in and out of their individual crates at free will during the day.
 This begins the process of crate training for their new homes so it is not a scary of unfamiliar "prison", but instead, it feels safe and secure to them.
 Puppies are also exposed to grooming early.
-Clippers are turned on, but no shaving is actually performed, and the butt end of the clipper is rubbed over puppies from a week on.
-Official grooming begins around week 5 and faces, feet and sanitary are clipped twice before going to their new homes.
+Electric toothbrushes are first used and then actual grooming clippers are introduced.

 We feel that our strict and proven protocol has helped us with successful placement of our puppies, whether it be in family homes, therapy work, service work, and everything in between.
 It has also helped our puppies exhibit less stress when they go to new homes and begin life with their new families.